Experience the best snowboarding in Ontario

 Blue Mountain Resort

-Boasting one of Ontario’s highest vertical drops (220 metres) and more rideable terrain than anywhere else in the province, Blue Mountain has 11 lifts and nearly 30 kilometres of slopes to shred.
+Boasting one of Ontario’s highest vertical drops (220 metres) and more rideable terrain than anywhere else in the province, Blue Mountain features 11 lifts and over 40 runs for snowboarders to shred, including 30 lit night trails.

-Half the mountain’s runs are rated intermediate, while a full 30% are for advanced riders.
-The terrain includes wide groomers, bumps, super-pipes, and off-piste tree runs.
+Half the mountain’s runs are rated intermediate, and over a dozen are designated for advanced riders.
+The terrain includes wide groomers, bumps, super-pipes and off-piste tree runs.
 Advanced riders can get massive air and epic rail rides at Badlands Terrain Park.

 Location: 190 Gord Canning Drive, The Blue Mountains